openfoodfacts/openfoodfacts-server/docs/reference/api-tutorials/get-the-nutriscore.md

 ### Using the official visual assets of the Nutri-Score

-use the official assets to display de nutriscore.
+Please use only the official assets to display the Nutri-Score.
 You can get v1 logos here: [NutriScore variants](https://drive.google.com/drive/u/1/folders/13SL2hgqYHSLMhYjMze9nYXV9GOdGMBgc)

 ### Getting ready for Nutri-Score V2
 - Nutri-Score V2 has a new computation method, which now requires the ingredient list, a category, and of course the nutrition table
 - It also has a transition period new logo, to indicate you are using the new computation.
 It is not compulsory to use it, but it will save you from a lot of questions from your users ("Do you have the new formula ?")
 - You can get the new assets by contacting reuse@openfoodfacts.org.
 We will make them public as soon as possible.
+Make sure you use v2 assets when showing v2 values.

 ### Manual version: Getting the Nutri-Score v1 value (we don't recommand the manual way anymore, especially with v2 around the corner)